JordanJGarcia/AlexaSkillPython/README.md

   - tell when the next prayer time is
   - tell you prayer times of the day

-This skill was crated using python.
+This skill was created using python.
 Our platforms were GitHub Desktop and the Amazon Developer Console.

 Computing/environments used:
   - Amazon Web Service
     - Lambda/S3
   - Amazon Developer Console
     - Alexa Skills Kit

 Libraries used: